warthan07/Nemaktis/doc/source/intro/installation.rst

 packaging with complex dependencies.

 In this case, how can you safely update Nemaktis?
-The simplest way is to fully remove the mamba environment *nm*, either by removing the folder "envs/nm" inside the root folder of Miniforge or by opening a terminal ("Miniforge prompt" for windows, any terminal for linux) and typing: ::
+The simplest way is to fully remove the mamba environment ``nm``, either by removing the folder "envs/nm" inside the root folder of Miniforge or by opening a terminal ("Miniforge prompt" for windows, any terminal for linux) and typing: ::

   mamba remove --name nm --all

-Then, simply repeat the installation step b1 or b2 above, eventually adjusting the version number of Nemaktis (it can be obtained from https://anaconda.org/warthan07/nemaktis/files) inside the commands or script if I forgot to do it :)
+Then, simply repeat the installation step b above.

-Another possibility is to repeat the installation step b1/b2 with a different environment name than *nm* (for the windows script method, you need to manually edit the script file), for example *nm[version number]*.
+Another possibility is to repeat the installation step b with a different environment name than ``nm``, for example ``nm[version number]``.
 Although this method is probably fine to test new features of the software without removing the old version , it is probably not very good in the long term since each mamba environment takes a non-negligible portion of disk space.

 Developper method
 -----------------